Types of Coordinated Benefits

 Normal Benefit Minimum Service Benefit Details

-Surviving Spouse N/A Based on elected option at time of member’s retirement.
+Surviving Spouse N/A Based on the selected option at the time of the member’s retirement.

 Normal Benefit Minimum Service Benefit Details